Collaborative opportunities

 Further developing DoView Drawing Rules

-• Developing standard ways of representing the underlying evidence for ‘This-Then’ claims being made in DoView.
-This is a subpart of enhancing DoView diagrams as a visual language capturing any type of strategy.
+• Developing standard ways of representing the underlying evidence for ‘This-Then’ claims being made in a DoView.
+This project is a subpart of enhancing DoView diagrams as a visual language capturing any type of strategy.

 A standard for storing and sharing DoView diagrams